AJA Turns 25

 2018

-Launches the Civil Liberties Program, using art to explore themes of surveillance, policing, and individual rights.
+Launched the first Civil Liberties Program, using art to explore themes of surveillance, policing, and individual rights showcasing their work at @thefrontartecultura Gallery.

 2019